How “Hawaii Health Connector”, The Official Hawaii Website for Health Insurance, Works

 How to Get Started Using the Insurance Exchanges

 If you live in Hawaii, Hawaii Health Connector is the Health Insurance Marketplace to serve you.
 Instead of HealthCare. gov, you’ll use the Hawaii Health Connector website to apply for coverage, compare plans, and enroll.
-You can apply as early as October 1, 2013.
 Visit Hawaii Health Connector now to learn more.

 The Hawaii health insurance marketplace is only open during open enrollment.
 Make sure to sign up for our newsletter for updates.
 As we learn more about the exchanges we are updating our site with the latest information on how to use ObamaCare’s official State Marketplaces.